 Horse Power (HP)

-While researching air compressors, you will frequently come across the term ‘Horse Power’, or simply HP.
-It is an overall indicator of how powerful your compressor is.
+While researching air compressors, you’ll probably come across the term ‘Horse Power’, or simply HP.
+It’s used as an overall indicator of how powerful a compressor is.

-The higher is the horse power of your device, the more work that it can do in a given amount of time, and vice versa.
+The higher is the horse power of your device, the more work that it can do in a given amount of time.

 However, things are not always this simple to interpret.
-If you have a 5 HP device and an 15 HP device that can both deliver the same PSI and CFM, then the 5HP device might be preferable in terms of the cost.
+If you have a 5 HP device and a 15 HP device that can both deliver the same PSI and CFM, then the 5HP device would be preferable in terms of the cost.

-Therefore, we do not recommend worrying about HP because as long as the CFM, the PSI and the Tank Capacity are fine, your compressor will automatically have the appropriate HP needed for it to function properly.
+So, we don’t recommend worrying about HP because as long as the CFM, the PSI and the Tank Capacity are fine, your compressor will automatically have the appropriate HP needed for it to function properly.

 Nature of Compressor

-You will almost always be using a portable air compressor while operating nail guns, so we will not get into the details of stationary compressors.
+You’ll almost always be using a portable air compressor when operating nail guns, so we won’t get into the details of stationary compressors.

-Some additional features you should pay attention to include:
+Some additional features you can pay attention to include:

 The Best Size Compressor For Your Nail Gun

-Now that we have discussed the basics of air compressors, let’s get into nail guns and their types.
+Now that we’ve covered the basics of air compressors, let’s get into nail guns and their types.

-- Cordless Nail Guns: These are battery-operated and do not need an air compressor, but are often heavier, may not always deliver the same level of power, and require you to frequently replace batteries.
+1. Cordless Nail Guns: These are battery-operated and don’t need an air compressor, but are often heavier, may not always deliver the same level of power, and need you to frequently replace batteries.

 There are nine common types of pneumatic nail guns, each with their own unique use and specific requirements.